stephanie-K/portfolio/README.md

 - reassess the accessibility and improve it
 - have a web form alternative to the PDF CV
 - enhance with Javascript?
-- improve with CSS transition?
+- improve with CSS transitions?